airdgo/profile-card/README.md

 ### What I learned

 I have learned how to use felxbox in order to center a container and elements within that container.
+Also I've started to get familiar with animations.

 ```css
 body {